jacobandreas/blog/_posts/2016-02-18-monference.md

 ---

-Thanks to Robert Nishihara and Greg Durrett for feedback.
+Thanks to Matt Gormley (whose EMNLP talk got me thinking about these issues), and Robert Nishihara and Greg Durrett for feedback.